Social Work Internship (Arizona)

-Mayo School of Health Sciences (MSHS) offers a Medical Social Services Graduate Internship Program at Mayo Clinic in Arizona.
-This program, which lasts one academic year or two consecutive semesters, provides in-depth clinical knowledge and skills that enable practitioners to deliver comprehensive social services in both clinical and hospital settings.
+Mayo School of Health Sciences (MSHS) offers a Social Work Internship at Mayo Clinic in Arizona.
+This internship, which lasts one academic year or two consecutive semesters, provides in-depth clinical knowledge and skills that enable practitioners to deliver comprehensive social services in both clinical and hospital settings.

-The Medical Social Services Graduate Internship Program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent medical social worker.
+The Social Work Internship provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent medical social worker.
 At Mayo Clinic you will:

 - Learn at an internationally renowned medical center that includes a large designated cancer center and organ transplantation program.